robchendev/Guitardex_old/src/t/1-31/8-sweep-rake-harmonic/sweep-harmonic.md

 exercises:
 ---

-Video:
-- 0<12> open sweep harmonic (side)
-- G chord sweep harmonic (side)

 <div class="tabImg">
   <img src="sweep-harmonic.jpg" />
 </div>

-The sweep harmonic is notated with several artificial harmonics and a strum arrow.
+The sweep harmonic is notated with a set of artificial harmonics and a strum arrow.

 ### Explanation